DuitDojo-Capstone-Project/.github/README.md

 | Felisya Brigita Tania Wong          | C323BSX4024 | Cloud Computing         |
 | Amalia Nurkhasanah                  | C198BSX3461 | Cloud Computing         |
 | Esa Faizal Gibran                   | A152BSY2135 | Mobile Development      |

+# About This Project
+Our project addresses the challenge of financial mismanagement among students, leveraging Indonesia's growing financial literacy.
+According to the 2022 National Survey on Financial Literacy and Inclusion by the Financial Services Authority (OJK), the financial literacy index rose from 38.03% (2019) to 49.68% (2022), and the financial inclusion index from 76.19% (2019) to 85.10% (2022).
+Our user-friendly mobile application targets independent students, facilitating effective financial management through budgeting, expense tracking, bill scanning, item classification.
+By integrating a visual financial status board, the app provides students with a comprehensive view of their financial health.
+Our solution encourages responsible financial habits, empowering students to prioritize essentials and cultivate regular savings.